Lagi (song): Composition and lyrics

-Various sources have described "Lagi"'s genre as bubblegum pop.
-However, &Asian's Julienne Loreto argued that the term functioned as "more of a marketing tactic than a real musical descriptor".
-They have instead described the track as a "perfect" blend of retro pop rock and "sparkly" electropop.
-Jonathan Manalo produced the song, with musical arrangement by Ramiru Mataro and vocal arrangement by Anna Graham.
-Jeremy Glinoga is credited for recording "Lagi" at the AORG Studio.

-Although ABS-CBN News credits only Louie Canaria for writing and composing the song, Mataro stated on Instagram that he composed the song with Canaria, a dance coach, in May 2017.
-The song incorporates basslines by Mataro, as well as synths and a drum kit.
-Theo Martel is credited for "additional synths".
-The Bini members' vocals in "Lagi" span from to D♯/E♭_{3} to E_{5}.
-In the final chorus, Colet sings in a higher key, but the instrumentals remain in the same key.
+"Lagi" was composed by Louie Canaria, with musical arrangement by Ramiru Mataro and vocal arrangement by Anna Graham.
+The track was produced by Jonathan Manalo.
+Jeremy G is also credited for recording "Lagi" at the AORG Studio and Theo Martel for "additional synths".
+The song has been characterized as a bubblegum pop or bubblegum-influenced song.
+In an interview with Julienne Loreto of Visayan magazine Kasing2, Mataro said the track is also pop rock, with him having drawn inspiration from rock and punk acts such as No Doubt, Michelle Branch, Maroon 5, Avril Lavigne, and Alanis Morissette for the drums in "Lagi".
+8-bit and 16-bit chiptunes can also be heard in the song, contributing a synth-pop influence.
+Originally conceived by Canaria as a new jack swing song, it retains traces of R&B in the vocals as well.

 Lyrically, "Lagi" describes the giddy thrill of falling in love.
 The narrator in "Lagi" talks about constantly singing in joy for their lover and being unable to suppress their feelings for the person.
 The Philippine Daily Inquirer's Jelou Galang wrote that the song "perfectly" captures the scenarios that somebody may imagine when a new person is "overstaying" in their head, listing it as a song that matches the first stage of infatuation.